Akhilesh7798/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-I created a simple and responsive **Tic-Tac-Toe** game built using HTML, CSS, and JavaScript.
+I created a simple and responsive **Tic-Tac-Toe** game using HTML, CSS, and JavaScript.

 - The game board consists of 9 clickable boxes arranged in a 3x3 grid.
 - Two players alternate turns: Player O and Player X.